Meet our community of culinary educators. We are ready to serve, teach, and develop deliciously healthy meals with you.

 Stacey has developed curriculum, recipes, and taught healthy, international cooking classes in New York City public schools, after-school programs, camps, ELL and GED classes, the Institute of Culinary Education, and more — for youth (aged 2+), young adults, and adults since 2007.
 She began Allergic to Salad in 2010 to share her experiences and recipes in the kid cooking trenches.
 It has since grown into the project it is today— to after-school classes, parties, tours and more!
 She has developed recipes with The New York Times’ Mark Bittman on his cookbook, Kitchen Express, the Food Network TV show, Cooking for Real (Sunny Anderson), and recipe tested for Body and Soul Magazine (Martha Stewart Omnimedia).
 Her writing and recipes have appeared in numerous print and online publications, including a current partnership with Sustainable Table and the Kids Cook Mondays Campaign.
 Her food programming efforts have reached over 80,000 children and adults since 2007.
 Stacey has a Masters in History of Education from New York University and is a contributing editor to the textbook Contemporary Issues in Curriculum (2006/2011/2015).

-Genevieve is excited to join the Allergic to Salad team in leveraging partnership and development opportunities for the organization.
+Genevieve is excited to be a part of the Allergic to Salad team in leveraging partnership and development opportunities for the organization.
 Before joining ATS, Genevieve initiated and coordinated several community-based learning and sustainability education programs for higher education, including a campus Living Lab program for students, faculty and staff, as well as writing curriculum for the USGBC and universities across the country.
 What truly lights her fire is working with communities and youth around issues of food education and equity.
 She has worked for several food justice programs, including a youth-run farm and employment organization in Portland, OR, and has taught garden-based education with organizations in both CA and OR.
 She holds an M.S.
 Ed. in Educational Leadership and Policy with a focus in Sustainability Education from Portland State University.
 Genevieve is a proud Oregonian, currently living in Brooklyn.
-In her spare time, you can find her cuddling up with a good book and her medical-marvel cat Pepper, or plotting her next escape to the mountains.
+In her spare time, you can find her cuddling up with a good book, or plotting her next escape to the mountains.

 Abby has been passionate about food for her entire life.
 As a teenager, she spent every free moment cooking and baking for friends and family, chronicling her culinary adventures on her blog, Yes to Yummy.
-Now a senior at New York University studying nutrition and food studies, Abby hopes to pursue a career in food education, inspired by her wonderful experience with Allergic to Salad.
+A recent graduate from New York University with a degree in Nutrition and Food Studies, Abby is excited to pursue a career in food education with the amazing team at Allergic to Salad.
 She believes that learning how to cook is an invaluable life skill, allowing people to become healthier, cultivate community, and express themselves creatively.
 In the past, she’s been a seasonal assistant manager at a market in the Hamptons, assistant in NYU’s Department of Food Studies, and volunteer on an organic farm.
-When not busy with work or school, you can find Abby practicing yoga, desperately seeking a Corgi to pet, whipping up an elaborate dinner for her friends, traveling, or devising the most annoying puns the world has ever seen.
+When not busy with work, you can find Abby practicing yoga, desperately seeking a Corgi to pet, whipping up an elaborate dinner for her friends, traveling, or devising the most annoying puns the world has ever seen.

 Anna Almiroudis is a Certified Integrative Nutrition Health Coach who is passionate about holistic health and nutrition.
 Her approach to health and wellness is integrative and holistic, emphasizing the interdependence between mind, body and spirit for optimal well-being.
 She strives to empower people by educating them about the importance of nutrition and the power of whole foods.
 She is currently pursuing her masters in Integrative Health and Nutrition and Herbal Medicine at Maryland University of Integrative Health.
 Her passion for kitchen alchemy and creativity goes beyond food and includes making botanical skincare products and herbal remedies using fresh herbs, flower waters and pure essential oils.